annadanilovna/seedseer/README.md

       - asset: assets/fonts/Lato-Semibold.ttf
       - asset: assets/fonts/Lato-Bold.ttf

-Further digging through the source code revealed that the creation page that listed the mnemonic before taking the user to their wallet used the Lato Semibold (600 weight).
+Further digging through the source code revealed that the creation page that listed the mnemonic before taking the user to their wallet used specifically the *Lato Semibold (600 weight)*.

 You can use whatever font you like, but the closer to the actual font used, the better.
 If you can't find the font easily, [WhatTheFont](https://www.myfonts.com/WhatTheFont/) is a good resource for determining a font from a screenshot.

 ## images

-The test data that is generated is 100px x 50px at 72 DPI.
-Images are grayscale with the text in black and background grey (#a0a0a0) to match the images from the Cake Wallet I had.
-You can change these as necessary in /config.py`
+By default, the generated training images are greyscale with dimensions of 100px x 50px at 72 dpi.
+Text in black and background grey (#a0a0a0).
+This can all be changed in `seedseer/config.py``